Stefano-Vanerio/quantumSparseAlgorithms/README.md

 # Quantum matching pursuit
-## This repository is still a Work In Progress, I suggest to not use this code until the end of my Thesis Work

-This repo contains the core code of the experiments of the quantum matching pursuit algorithm.
-This repo contains the core code of the experiments of the quantum matching pursuit algorithm, quantum orthogonal matching pursuit and MOD dictionary learning.
+This repo contains the core code of the experiments of the quantum matching pursuit algorithm and quantum orthogonal matching pursuit.

 `create_data.py` is a script that can be used to collect the data of multiple instances of the experiment, here is possible to modify the parameters for run.
 - **delta** is the probability of failure